ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-camera-switcher.md

 #### Drag to Add a Camera Overlay

 To add a [Camera Overlay](../006-using-overlays/#camera-overlays), simply drag a video source from the Camera Switcher window to the Main Window.
+You can also drag to an existing Camera Overlay to change its input source.

 ### Video Source Options

 Each video source in the Camera Switcher has a {% inlineicon tinyeffects 34 %}Camera Effects{% endinlineicon %} button to quickly access the source's [Camera Effects](../010-camera-effects/).

+Cameras that support pan-tilt-zoom (PTZ) controls will also have a {% inlineicon ptzbutton 34 %}PTZ{% endinlineicon %} button.

-Each source also has a {% inlineicon tinydots 34 %}•••{% endinlineicon %} button to access additional options:
+Each source has a {% inlineicon tinydots 34 %}•••{% endinlineicon %} button to access additional options:

 <samp>Show Source in Separate Window</samp> Show the video source in a separate window on the Mac.

 <samp>Source Video Monitor</samp> Show the video source on a connected display or AirPlay device.
 (Requires an Ecamm Live Pro plan.)

+<samp>Show PTZ Controls</samp> Show the camera's PTZ controls.
+(This option only shows up for PTZ cameras.)

+<samp>Set As Default Camera</samp> Ecamm Live will use the default camera in newly created Camera Scenes, and fall back to the default camera if a camera can't be found.

 <samp>Remove From Switcher</samp> This will hide the video source in the switcher, and the source will not run unless it is being used in the current scene.
 <aside class="notice" markdown="1">